ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

    URI, i.e., the ability to send a DMARC report via electronic mail.
 If the tag is not provided, Mail Receivers **MUST NOT** generate aggregate feedback reports for the domain.
    URIs not supported by Mail Receivers **MUST** be ignored.
-The aggregate feedback report format is described in [@!I-D.ietf-dmarc-aggregate-reporting]
+The aggregate feedback report format is described in [@!I-D.ietf-dmarc-aggregate-reporting].

 ruf:
 :  Addresses to which message-specific failure information is to be reported